vercel/next.js/docs/advanced-features/i18n-routing.md

 > Note that Internationalized Routing does not integrate with [`next export`](/docs/advanced-features/static-html-export.md) as `next export` does not leverage the Next.js routing layer.
 Hybrid Next.js applications that do not use `next export` are fully supported.

-### Dynamic getStaticProps Pages
+### Dynamic Routes and `getStaticProps` Pages

-For dynamic `getStaticProps` pages, any locale variants of the page that is desired to be prerendered needs to be returned from [`getStaticPaths`](/docs/basic-features/data-fetching.md#getstaticpaths-static-generation).
-Along with the `params` object that can be returned for the `paths`, you can also return a `locale` field specifying which locale you want to render.
+For pages using `getStaticProps` with [Dynamic Routes](/docs/routing/dynamic-routes.md), all locale variants of the page desired to be prerendered need to be returned from [`getStaticPaths`](/docs/basic-features/data-fetching.md#getstaticpaths-static-generation).
+Along with the `params` object returned for `paths`, you can also return a `locale` field specifying which locale you want to render.
 For example:

 ```js
 // pages/blog/[slug].js